abduhafiz1993/Python-course/FileIO/README.md

 ## CSV built in function

 Python’s built-in csv library comes with an object called a reader.
 As the name suggests, we can use a reader to read our CSV file despite the extra comma in “Number Four, Privet Drive”.
 A reader works in a for loop, where each iteration the reader gives us another row from our CSV file.
 This row itself is a list, where each value in the list corresponds to an element in that row. row[0], for example, is the first element of the given row, while row[1] is the second element.

+## DictReader()

+Notice that we have replaced reader with DictReader, which returns one dictionary at a time.
+Also, notice that the compiler will directly access the row dictionary, getting the name and home of each student.
+This is an example of coding defensively.
+As long as the person designing the CSV file has inputted the correct header information on the first line, we can access that information using our program.

+Up until this point, we have been reading CSV files.
+What if we want to write to a CSV file?
+To begin, let’s clean up our files a bit.
+First, delete the students.csv file by typing rm students.csv in the terminal window.
+This command will only work if you’re in the same folder as your students.csv file